 Norway has unique advantages to in terms of agriculture, forestry and marine resources, for example, the strong tradition for sustainable breeding, has resulted in genetic material for animals, fish and plants that are both healthy and high-yielding.
 This is also an important reason for the minimal use of antibiotics and pesticides in Norwegian food production.

-Hedmark Kunnskapspark facilitates Heidner cluster management, and was in 2013 benchmarked by the European Secretariat for Cluster Analysis (ESCA) and was awarded with the Bronze Label.
+Hedmark Kunnskapspark facilitates management of the Heidner Biocluster, and was in 2013 benchmarked by the European Secretariat for Cluster Analysis (ESCA) and was awarded with the Bronze Label.